MICROBES AND DISEASES: CAN BACTERIAL IMBALANCE CAUSE DIABETES?

-So can bacterial imbalance cause diabetes?
+So, can bacterial imbalance cause diabetes?

-As a Board-certified nutrition specialist, Chen Ben Asher in practice has seen many possible triggers that could lead to diabetes, and that’s why it is essential to address them not only after experiencing a big weight gain or loss.
+As a Board-certified nutrition specialist, Chen Ben Asher, in practice, has seen many possible triggers that could lead to diabetes.
+And that’s why it is essential to address them not only after experiencing a big weight gain or loss.
 For many people still, bacteria doesn’t seem like a possible direct cause of diabetes or something that puts them in a risk category.

 We can also look at gut microbiota and type 2 diabetes.
-According to the recent studies, it showed “gut microbiome to development of highly prevalent diseases such as type 2 diabetes and obesity.”
+According to recent studies, it showed “gut microbiome to development of highly prevalent diseases such as type 2 diabetes and obesity.”
 Microorganism overgrowth changes the microbe amount in the gut and thus shifts the threat of diabetes and weight gain or obesity.

 SIGNS OF BACTERIAL IMBALANCE:

 - Changes in bowel

 Prebiotics, microbiota transplant, and antibiotics are some of the possible support options.
 Every person needs a medical examination to determine if there is any bacterial or any other kind of imbalance.
 Nutrition and other aspects are also as important.

 Inflammation, Gut Bacteria Tied to Type 1 Diabetes.
 Accessed from: https://www.webmd.com/diabetes/news/20170119/study-ties-inflammation-gut-bacteria-to-type-1-diabetes#1

 Gut microbiota and type 2 diabetes mellitus.
 Accessed from: https://pubmed.ncbi.nlm.nih.gov/27633134/